Murray cod: Conservation

+History

 Murray cod were originally the most common large native fish in the Murray-Darling basin.
-Contrary to some fishery department literature, the first serious declines in Murray cod were caused by extremely severe overfishing.
-In the latter half of the 1800s and the early 1900s, Murray cod — very large, very long-lived fish — were caught in large numbers by both commercial and recreational fishermen.
+Contrary to some fishery department literature, the first serious declines in Murray cod were caused by overfishing.
+In the latter half of the 1800s and the early 1900s, Murray cod were caught in large numbers by both commercial and recreational fishermen.
 For example, one commercial fishing operation commenced on the Murray River near Echuca in 1855, targeting Murray cod over hundreds of kilometres of river, and yet within eight years, grave concerns over the sustainability of this operation, and complaints about the near-absence of Murray cod in their heavily fished grounds, were being raised in the main state newspaper, The Argus.
 Yet fishing effort continued to increase in the region, so in the late 1880s and early 1890s, between 40,000 and 150,000 kg of mostly Murray cod (between 7,500 and 27,000 fish, at an average weight of 5.5 kg) were caught near Echuca.
 Similarly, in 1883, more than 147,000 kg of Murray cod were sent to Melbourne from just one river town (Moama).
 By the 1920s Murray cod had been overfished to the point where large-scale commercial fishing operations were no longer feasible.
 Recreational fishermen took similarly excessive hauls during this era, using rods and reels, handlines, setlines, drum nets, gill nets, and even explosives, with hauls often either wasted or illegally sold.
 Perhaps this extreme overfishing and its impacts of wild Murray cod stocks is best summarised by a short article in the Register News (a South Australian newspaper) in 1929: